-Table 3: Visual Outcomes at Last Follow-UpThe majority of children (56.25%, or 45 children)
+Table 3: Visual Outcomes at Last Follow-Up

 The majority of children (56.25%, or 45 children) achieved excellent visual acuity, defined as bestcorrected visual acuity (BCVA) of 20/20 to 20/40, which is considered within the normal range for most children.
 A further 25% (20 children) demonstrated good visual acuity, ranging from 20/50 to 20/80.
 A smaller proportion, 12.5% (10 children), had fair visual acuity between 20/100 and 20/200, and 6.25% (5 children) had poor visual acuity, with BCVA less than 20/200.
 These results indicate that the majority of children had favorable visual outcomes post-surgery, though a notable minority had poorer visual outcomes, which could be related to factors such as late diagnosis, surgical complications, or underlying ocular conditions.